okta/okta-signin-widget/docs/interaction_code_flow.md

 #### logoText

-  Text for `alt` attribute of the logo image, logo text will only show up when logo image is not avaiable
+  Text for `alt` attribute of the logo image, logo text will only show up when logo image is not available

 ```javascript
 // Text to describe the logo